-Some reasons have to do with environment, economics and other overarching factors.
+Some reasons have to do with the environment, economics, and other overarching factors.
 In some cases, the mental disorder itself may create conditions that prevent the individual from seeking help.
 For adolescents, the following were identified as particular issues that made it hard to reach out:

 - Stigma and Embarrassment.
 Negative and judgmental attitudes toward mental illness create shame and fear of being identified with the mentally ill.

 - Difficulty Recognizing Symptoms.
-Some young people aren’t sure how to identify whether their problems are typical or if they indicate an underlying mental illness.
+Some young people aren’t sure how to identify whether their problems are typical or indicate an underlying mental illness.

 - Feelings of Hopelessness.
-Those especially burdened by their symptoms may have a perception of hopelessness that contributes to a diminished desire for help.
+Those especially burdened by their symptoms may perceive hopelessness that contributes to a diminished desire for help.

 Benefits of Getting Treatment for Mental Health

-Depending on your specific situation, there will be particular advantages for getting treatment.
+Depending on your specific situation, there will be particular advantages to getting treatment.
 But considering the overall benefits of mental health treatment is a great place to start:

 - Improved relationships.
-When your strength isn’t being sapped by the symptoms of the illness, you’re better able to develop and maintain healthy relationships, and you’ll have more time for the people in your life.
+When the symptoms of the illness aren’t sapping your strength, you’re better able to develop and maintain healthy relationships, and you’ll have more time for the people in your life.